red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 function getAllNetworks() external view returns (struct NetworkData[] networks)
 ```

-Retrieves all networks registered in the catalog
+Retrieves all networks registered in the directory

 _Returns complete network information including resources for all networks.
 Returns empty array
 if no networks exist._